ozzi-/urls/README.md

 Example shortened link:
 https://yourpage.com/?UdOJK

 Using https://yourpage.com/?admin will allow you to log in and manage your short links (list, add, delete).
+Admin intrerface can be additionally protected by IP whitelisting.

 ![management interface](https://i.imgur.com/5ENbtvB.png)